craftcms/ckeditor/README.md

 CKEditor configs are managed globally from **Settings** → **CKEditor**.

-Configurations define the available toolbar buttons, as well as any custom [config options](https://ckeditor.com/docs/ckeditor5/latest/api/module_core_editor_editorconfig-EditorConfig.html) and CSS styles that should be regisered with the field.
+Configurations define the available toolbar buttons, as well as any custom [config options](https://ckeditor.com/docs/ckeditor5/latest/api/module_core_editor_editorconfig-EditorConfig.html) and CSS styles that should be registered with the field.

 New configs can also be created inline from CKEditor field settings.

 ![A “Create a new field” page within the Craft CMS control panel, with “CKEditor” as the chosen field type.
 A slideout is open with CKEditor config settings.](field-settings.png)

 > [!NOTE]
-> Once you selected which buttons should be available in your configuration, you can customise them further via the "Config Options".
+> Once you selected which buttons should be available in the configuration, you can customise them further via the "Config Options".
 >
 > Available options can be found in the [CKEditor's documentation](https://ckeditor.com/docs/ckeditor5/latest/api/module_core_editor_editorconfig-EditorConfig.html).

 #### Example
-By default, the "Insert table" button comes with Table Row, Table Column and Merge buttons, but it's also able to show e.g. Table Properties, Table Cell Properties or Table Caption options.
+By default, the “Insert table” button comes with Table Row, Table Column, and Merge buttons, but it can also show Table Properties, Table Cell Properties or Table Caption options.
-To include them, alongside the default ones, you can add the following under "Config Options":
+To include them alongside the default ones, you can add the following under “Config Options”:
 ```json
 {
   "table": {